shoninouye/DataVisualization_Uber_R/README.md

 B02835 | Dreist
 B02836 | Drinnen

 These are Uber's bases located in New York.
-Each uber pickup is affiliated with a TLC company base.
+Each uber pickup is affiliated with a TLC(Taxi and Limousine Commission) company base.

 ### Loading Packages

     library(ggplot2)
-    library(plotly)
-    library(ggmap)
-    library(plyr)
-    library(dplyr)
+    library(plotly) #used along with ggplot2 for data visualization. library(ggmap)  #used for geocoding
+    library(plyr)   #used along with dplyr to aggregate data library(dplyr)

 ### Overview of Uber Pickups
 First, we wanted to take a look at the distribution of pickup points throughout New York City.